 - Spending happens without explicit approval

-- "Feels like a normal card, but I know I control it"
+User feedback: "Feels like a normal card, but I know I control it."
+"Multi-chain support is killer - no bridging."
+"Wish I could see the MPC process on-chain."

-Winner on UX: Tria (unless you're a power user who wants full control)
+Winner on UX: Tria (unless you are a power user who wants full control).

 Choose Gnosis Pay if you: